Office/Department: Human Performance, Sport, and Health

 - Sport Marketing

-With a passion for interscholastic sports, Eric has engaged in over 150 scholarly works.
-He has published in both juried and trade journals, presented at various conferences on the national and international level, written several text chapters on issues related to high school athletics, and served as co-editor for a textbook with a focus on the administration of interscholastic athletics.
+With a passion for interscholastic sports, Eric has achieved over 170 scholarly accomplishments.
+He has published in peer-review and trade journals, presented at various conferences on the national and international level, written several text chapters on issues related to high school athletics, and served as co-editor for a textbook on the administration of interscholastic athletics.
+The following is a list of his scholarship involvement:

-He is currently working on two research studies to identify current issues within high school sports; a state perspective, and a national perspective.
+He just completed three research studies identifying current issues pertaining to high school sports; two state perspectives, and a national perspective.

 - Forsyth, E., National Interscholastic Athletic Administrators Association.
 In Dodds, M. & Reese Jr., T. (2015).
 Sports Leadership: A Concise Reference Guide.
 Santa Barbara, CA: Mission Bell Media. pp. 163-164.